moj-analytical-services/coffee_roulette_pairs/README.md

 ## Usage

--   Create a one column csv file containing the list of names, and if required a two column csv file containing pairs which you don’t want to appear in the random matches.
-Ensure the file containing the unwanted pairs ends with a new line.
+-   Create a one column csv file containing the list of names, and if required a two column csv file containing pairs of names which you don’t want to appear in the random matches.
--   Run the function `random_pairs`, which writes a new csv file called `Round.csv` containing the random pairs, and updates or creates a two column csv file called `unwantedpairs.csv`, containing the pairs which have just been matched, in addition to any pre-existing unwanted pairs.
+-   Run the `main` function, which writes a new csv file called `randompairs.csv` containing the random pairs of names, and appends to or creates a two column csv file called `unwantedpairs.csv`, containing the pairs which have just been matched, in addition to any pre-existing ones.
--   **NB the output file `Round.csv` will be saved in your current working directory.**

 ## Example